School lunches provided by Edwards & Ward

-Children in year R, 1 and 2 are entitled to a Universal hot free school meal at lunchtime in line with the Government initiative.
+Children in Year R, 1 & 2 are entitled to a Universal hot Free School Meal at lunchtime in line with the Government initiative.
 This meal will be ordered in the classroom each morning at registration.
+Alternatively, children may bring a pack lunch from home.

-Children in years 3 to 6 can either bring a packed lunch or have a hot school lunch, which costs £2.15 and is payable online via Parentmail or at the office in advance.
+Children in Year 3 to 6 can either bring in a packed lunch or have a hot school lunch, which costs £2.30 and is payable in advance online via Weduc, our parent communication App.
 School lunches can be paid for on the day, by the week or month or termly in advance.

-We ask parents not to include nuts in lunchboxes or as snacks as we are a nut-free school.
+We ask parents not to include nuts in lunchboxes or as snacks (this includes Nutella based products) as we are a nut-free school.

-Children are allowed to bring squash or juice in a bottle or carton but this can only be drunk at lunchtime (only plain water can be drunk in class).
+Children are allowed to bring squash or juice in a bottle or carton to be drunk at lunchtime.
+Only plain water can be drunk in class.

 Please note that fizzy drinks, thermos flasks and glass bottles or containers of any kind are not allowed in school.